top of page

 Search

 Play is understood as joy.
 Play is not simply having fun.
 It is the true joy that makes you excited to be in the world.
+We understand this joy as being your most authentic self in a time and place, where you would not choose to be somewhere or someone else.
 The Play leg of the stool represents the part of our being that needs to simply enjoy being alive.
 Play can come from solitary, group, or partnering activities that we do in order to counter our stress, anger, worries, or sadness.

 Structure is understood to be those methods by which we understand and navigate our intra- and interpersonal relationships.
 These can include to-do lists, moral codes, achievements, and any other means of understanding our place in relation to others.
 The Structure leg of the stool is what we utilize to accomplish tasks and also better understand our emotions.
+Simply put, Structure is how we introduce the world to our rules of engagement or boundaries.
 Without structure, we have no direction and/or understanding of ourselves, our wants, or our needs.
 Ultimately, structure is how we understand ourselves and others.

 Recent Posts